Mount Penanggungan

-Mount Penanggungan is a small stratovolcano, immediately north of Arjuno-Welirang volcanic complex in East Java province, Java island, Indonesia.
+Mount Penanggungan (Indonesian: Gunung Penanggungan, literally "Mount of the Suspension" or "Burden-Bearing Mountain") is a small stratovolcano, immediately north of the Arjuno-Welirang volcanic complex in East Java province, Java island, Indonesia.
 Mount Penanggungan is about 40 kilometers (24.8 mi) south of Surabaya, and can be seen from there on a clear day.
-Several Hindu-Buddhist sanctuaries, sacred places and monuments are on the mountain dating from AD 977–1511.
+Several Hindu-Buddhist sanctuaries, sacred places and monuments are on the western slope of the mountain dating from AD 977–1511.
 Lava flows and pyroclastic deposits are around the volcano.

+There are sub-peaks around Penanggungan, starting to the southeast from Mount Wangi (Gunung Wangi) at 970 meters above sea level, Mount Bekel Jolotundo elevated 1,200 meters ASL, a semi-freestanding peak to the northwest; Puncak Kemuncup rising to 1,200 meters on the eastern face, Puncak Sarah Klopo on the southwestern slope elevated 1,250 meters, Puncak Awang-Awang located about 1,275 meters up the southwestern side, and Puncak Garuda Penanggungan south of the main peak topographing 1,520 meters.
+Bayangan Hill, located on the southern face at 1,250 meters up, is the main tourist attraction and a scenic spot.
+The peak is in Mojokerto Regency, with a portion of the slope in Prigen, Pasuruan Regency.